Regular attendance creates consistency in your child’s learning and therefore leads to:

 - Better results

 - Better job prospects and references

 - Increased self-esteem

 We are concerned that your child maintains high levels of attendance, therefore:

-We try to contact parents on the first day of absence to find out why their child is away.
+We try to contact parents/cares on the first day of absence to find out why their child is away.

-We ask parents to telephone as soon as possible when their child is absent leaving the child’s name, year group and tutor group, and send a letter on their return to the academy.
+We ask parents/cares to telephone as soon as possible when their child is absent leaving the child’s name, year group and tutor group, and send a letter on their return to the academy.

-If a pupil is frequently ill on the same day each week – we will investigate to see if there is something wrong at the academy.
+If a student is frequently ill on the same day each week – we will investigate to see if there is something wrong at the academy.

 Wherever possible ALL appointments, including dental and medical, should be made OUTSIDE of academy time.

 Earlier in the year you would have received information from Suffolk County Council explaining that the process for Penalty Notices has now changed.
 In the letter it stated that a Penalty Notice Warning letter for unauthorised absences will no longer apply.
 The warning letter has since been replaced by an immediate fine.
 Therefore if your child is ever absent it is really important that you inform us as to the reason why otherwise the absence could lead to a fine being issued.
 All term time holidays will be unauthorised as will persistent absentees who don’t provide medical evidence.